-- the GPA falls below 2.70; - the student fails (i.e., receives a grade below a 'B-' [2.70]) any course or practicum; or - the student fails to meet the Standards of Professional Conduct. - 13.
-Readmission After Withdrawal g.
-Practicum and Internship Placement Policy
+- The GPA falls below 2.70; - The student fails (i.e., receives a grade below a 'B-' [2.70]) any course or practicum; or - The student fails to meet the Standards of Professional Conduct.

 Students who withdraw or who are required to withdraw from the M.Ed.
 (General) program must successfully apply for readmission by the appropriate deadline.
 Readmission is not guaranteed.
-Students are advised to consult with the Assistant Dean, Graduate Studies and Research in Education as early as possible.
+Students are advised to consult with the Associate Dean, Graduate Studies and Research in Education as early as possible.